Meet our Students

 What year are you and where did you go to undergraduate?

-I’m a first-year student.
+I’m a fifth-year student.
 For undergrad, I completed a Physics major with Astronomy emphasis and music and math minors and graduated with a B.A. in Physics in Spring 2021.

 Describe your line of work in planetary science in non-technical terms.